babelcloud/gbox/README.md

   - Version: 10.15 or later
   - [Homebrew](https://brew.sh)

 > Note: Using gbox on other platforms, please check npm package [@gbox.ai/cli](https://www.npmjs.com/package/@gbox.ai/cli) for installation instructions.
+You can also login to [GBOX.AI](https://gbox.ai) to use web-based dashboard.

 ### Installation Steps